smastrom/vue-use-fixed-header/README.md

     */
    watch: Ref<T> | ComputedRef<T>
    /**
-    * Whether to transition `opacity` propert from 0 to 1
+    * Whether to transition `opacity` property from 0 to 1
     * and vice versa along with the `transform` property *
     * @default false